PacLII Home | Databases | WorldLII | Search | Feedback

 (a) has the knowledge and expertise to provide accredited certificates; and

-(b) has the technicchnical capabilities to provide accredited certificates; and
+(b) has the technical capabilities to provide accredited certificates; and

 (c) meets any other prescribed criteria

-by notice published in the Gazette, aute the applicant to provide vide accredited certificates.
+by notice published in the Gazette, authorise the applicant to provide accredited certificates.

 (4) Subject to subsection (5), the Minister, if satisfied that an authorised certification service provider no longer meets the criteria in paragraphs (3)(a), (b) and (c), may by notice published in the Gazette revoke an authorisation.